JSLowery/roomStart/README.md

 # roomStart
-Lua plugin for Mushclient that helps with being dropped into random areas on portals
+Lua plugin for Mushclient that helps with being dropped into random areas on portals.

 I used "randomstart 20286 enter hole" for vidblain as a cexit from room <11910> instead of enter hole.